DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: Introduction

-The state-of-the-art graph diffusion method for generating small molecules, DiGress~\cite{vignac2023digress}, relies on a ``cosine'' noise injection mechanism that controls the amount of perturbations during the different diffusion steps.
+One well-known graph diffusion method, DiGress~\cite{vignac2023digress}, relies on a cosine noise injection mechanism that controls the amount of perturbations during the different diffusion steps.
 In the process, every node and edge in the graph is allowed to be modified at each step.
-DiGress evaluates the generated drug samples through validity, novelty, and uniqueness scores that provide a limited measure of the utility of molecules.
-Unfortunately, its running time is excessive and almost all samples generated in a run have unacceptably low biochemical scores seldom tested in the literature.
-Furthermore, in its current form, and unlike some non-diffusion based methods~\cite{pmlr-v80-jin18a, simonovsky2018graphvae, mitton2021graph, DBLP:journals/corr/abs-2110-02096, gomez2018automatic, kwon2020compressed, wu2024qvaemole, you2018graphrnn, liao2019efficient, segler2018generating, popova2019molecularrnngeneratingrealisticmolecular}, DiGress cannot preserve the structures and frequencies of important network motifs (e.g., carbon rings, which are the most important building blocks of molecules).
+DiGress evaluates the generated drug sample quality through SMILES validity, novelty, and uniqueness all of which provide a highly limited measure of the utility of molecules.
+Also, the training and sampling time of the method is excessive.
+Furthermore, in its current form, and unlike some nondiffusion based methods~\cite{pmlr-v80-jin18a, simonovsky2018graphvae, mitton2021graph, DBLP:journals/corr/abs-2110-02096, gomez2018automatic, kwon2020compressed, wu2024qvaemole, you2018graphrnn, liao2019efficient, segler2018generating, popova2019molecularrnngeneratingrealisticmolecular}, DiGress cannot preserve the structures and frequencies of important drug network motifs (including carbon rings, which are the most important building blocks of organic molecules).

-We describe a new small molecule drug diffusion model, (Compressed) DMol, which significantly outperforms DiGress across all benchmarking datasets in terms of running time, SMILES validity, and novelty scores and at the same time, allows for network motif preservation via compressed representations of subsets of rings.
-Its main features are:
+We describe a new small molecule drug diffusion model, \underline{D}iffusion \underline{Mo}dels for \underline{Mol}ecular \underline{Mo}tifs, \textbf{DMol}, which significantly outperforms DiGress across all benchmarking datasets in terms of running time, SMILES validity, and novelty scores and at the same time, allows for network motif preservation via compressed representations of subsets of motifs.
+At the same time, the DMol improves the more informative chemical validity scores when compared to the very recent state-of-the-art DeFoG~\cite{qin2025defogdiscreteflowmatching} method by roughly $4\%$, since the latter cannot guarantee preservation of motifs.
+Its main features are as follows:

-\textbf{1.} DMol directly relates the diffusion time-steps with the number of nodes and edges that are allowed to undergo state changes in that step.
+\textbf{1.} DMol directly relates the \textbf{diffusion time-steps} with the \textbf{number} of nodes and edges that are allowed to undergo state changes in that step.
 This approach effectively increases the learning rate of the model as it learns increasingly larger submodels in a gradual manner.
-It also significantly reduces the time required for molecule generation.
-Furthermore, it uses a new objective function that penalizes mismatches in the count of nodes and edges during forward and backward steps.
-Unlike DiGress, DMol also exhibits a more flexible control of the noise schedule/distribution.
+It also significantly reduces the time required for molecule generation, leading to an order of magnitude reduction in the number of steps required by diffusion models.